-Help me find ... starts with the basics for finding resources, such as the video Using USearch to find good journal articles.
+Help me find . . . starts with the basics for finding resources, such as the video Using USearch to find good journal articles.

-here: https://openpress.usask.ca/eadm990/?p=44#oembed-1
+One or more interactive elements has been excluded from this version of the text.
+You can view them online here: https://openpress.usask.ca/eadm990/?p=44#oembed-1